theo-armour/2023/apps/trayo/README.md

 * Add details button
 * Add dialogs; cheat sheets inside dialogs
 * Iframe inside details and dialogs??

-### Trayo

-* Latest ckeditor
-* Support for HTM only??
+  * Menu > titles same as folders
 * Radio buttons to select iframe to update
-* Hover menus for all relevant folders & files
+* Add details buttons
-* Does it work on Galaxy Fold or a tablet?
+* Does it work on Galaxy or a tablet?
-* Easy access to editor
-* Autosave ~ settable
-* Add details button

 ## Issues